Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Generalized additive models via basis expansion

-The class of spline functions is highly dependent on the specification of knots $\xi = \{\xi_1,\dots,\xi_p\}$.
-Hence, it is essential to choose a suitable knot placement to capture the local and global functional characteristics while avoiding overfitting.
-From the Bayesian point of view, one natural approach is to let the data choose the most appropriate knots $\xi$ from a predetermined set $\Xi$ via BMS.
-The idea has become widely accepted in the literature \citep[e.g.,][]{smith1996nonparametric,denison1998automatic,dimatteo2001bayesian,rivoirard2012posterior,de2012adaptive,shen2015adaptive,jeong2016bayesian,jeong2017analysis}.
+The class of spline functions is highly dependent on the placement of knots $\xi = \{\xi_1,\dots,\xi_p\}$.
+Therefore, choosing suitable knot locations is crucial for accurately capturing both local and global functional characteristics while avoiding overfitting.
+From a Bayesian perspective, a natural approach is to let the data select the most appropriate knots $\xi$ from a predetermined set $\Xi$ using BMS.
+This approach is well-established in the literature \citep[e.g.,][]{smith1996nonparametric,denison1998automatic,dimatteo2001bayesian,rivoirard2012posterior,de2012adaptive,shen2015adaptive,jeong2016bayesian,jeong2017analysis}.
 A set $\Xi$ can be a countable or uncountable collection of knots.
-A richer $\Xi$ provides flexible estimation for the regression spline functions but may lead to computational inefficiency.
-Under the Bayesian framework, specifying $\Xi$ using a predetermined law can be viewed as assigning a prior distribution on $\xi$ over the infinite-dimensional space for all possible knot locations with restricted support $\Xi$.
-The key to success is how to put a prior on $\xi$ with a suitably restricted support $\Xi$.
-Several possibilities for a prior on $\xi$ will be discussed in Section~\ref{sec:knotprior}.
+A richer $\Xi$ allows for more flexible estimation of regression spline functions but may result in computational inefficiency.
+Within the Bayesian framework, specifying $\Xi$ via a predetermined law is akin to assigning a prior distribution to $\xi$ over an infinite-dimensional space with restricted support $\Xi$.
+The key to success is placing a prior on $\xi$ with appropriately restricted support $\Xi$.
+Several options for specifying a prior for $\xi$ are discussed in Section~\ref{sec:knotprior}.

-An additional advantage of the formulation in \eqref{eqn:basis} is that the fully linear relationship is also easily characterized by our specification.
-More precisely, if $\xi_j$ is empty, the basis consists only of the linear term $b_{j1}^\ast$.
-This situation is especially beneficial when a predictor variable is binary or assumed to have a linear effect.
-In this scenario, we may simply set the corresponding $\xi_j$ to be an empty set, which is viewed as assigning a point mass prior to empty $\xi_j$.
-As a result, generalized additive partial linear models (GAPLMs), with both parametric and nonparametric additive terms \citep{wang2011estimation}, are naturally subsumed by our construction without modification.
+An additional advantage of the formulation in \eqref{eqn:basis} is its ability to easily characterize a fully linear relationship.
+Specifically, if $\xi_j$ is empty, the basis consists only of the linear term $b_{j1}^\ast$.
+This is particularly useful when a predictor variable is binary or assumed to have a linear effect.
+In such cases, we can assign a point mass prior to empty $\xi_j$.
+As a result, generalized additive partial linear models (GAPLMs) with both parametric and nonparametric additive terms \citep{wang2011estimation} are naturally accommodated by our construction without modification.
 Additionally, while not explored in this study, variable selection could be incorporated by introducing additional latent variables for the linear basis term $b_{j1}^\ast$.
 A related idea is discussed in \citet{jeong2021bayesian}.